 A white sofa and faux-bois lamp look fresh against a deep-blue wall.
 A Moorish tile rug and painted rattan chairs create a global, eclectic atmosphere.

 A maple window seat topped with a series of colourful cushions runs the width of the room, offering both seating and storage.
-Calm-blue walls, a patterned rug and a cable-knit pouf add colour and texture to this seaside vacation home in Nova Scotia.
+Calm-blue walls, a patterned rug and a cable-knit pouf add colour and texture.

 In the home of Andrea Lenczner of the fashion label Smythe, this space epitomizes personal style.
 The painting is by friend Michael Adamson, the collection of vases was a gift and the silver Arne Jacobson ashtray is a vintage piece.